Pat LaFontaine: Retirement

 The 1996–97 season was the beginning of the end of his career.
 In a game against the Pittsburgh Penguins, LaFontaine was hammered by François Leroux with a high hit to the head, knocking him out with a concussion, and resulted in post-concussion syndrome.
 He was determined to return, even though the doctors advised against such an attempt.
 Sabres management, in conjunction with team doctors and specialists, refused to clear LaFontaine to return, and recommended he retire.
-LaFontaine, still believing he could play, was traded to the New York Rangers in a cost-cutting measure for a second round draft choice in the 1998 NHL Entry Draft and future considerations on September 29, 1997.
+LaFontaine, still believing he could play, was traded to the New York Rangers in a cost-cutting measure for a second round draft choice in the 1998 NHL entry draft and future considerations on September 29, 1997.
 During his one season with the Rangers, he tied for the team lead in goals scored, and recorded his 1,000th career NHL point.

 In a game against the Ottawa Senators on March 16, 1998, LaFontaine accidentally collided with teammate Mike Keane and suffered another concussion.
 LaFontaine missed the remainder of the season and all of the next season, announcing his retirement formally on October 12, 1999.

 Announced in 2001, the Pat LaFontaine Trophy was awarded to the winner of the Islanders–Rangers regular season series, with money paid by the losing team to the charity of LaFontaine's choice.
 It is unclear whether the trophy is still awarded or acknowledged by either team.

 He was inducted into the Hockey Hall of Fame on November 3, 2003.
 "I am truly thrilled to receive this tremendous honor," said LaFontaine upon receiving the news.
 "Growing up in St. Louis, I always played for the love of the game and never dreamed this could ever lead to my being a member of the Hockey Hall of Fame."
 He was inducted into the United States Hockey Hall of Fame in that same year.

 On March 3, 2006, the Buffalo Sabres retired LaFontaine's number 16.
 He was also inducted into the Buffalo Sabres Hall of Fame in 2004.
-LaFontaine was voted the 3rd greatest Buffalo Sabre in the team's 40-year history.
+LaFontaine was voted the third-greatest Buffalo Sabre in the team's 40-year history.

+On September 25, 2025, the New York Islanders announced that LaFontaine would be inducted into the team's Hall of Fame on December 17.